JAVABEAR16/JAVABEAR16/README.md

 # Hello Everyone!

-👾 Actually, I'm Studying in a Cyber Security Technical Course
+👾 At the moment, I'm Studying in a Cyber Security Technical Course

 🌱 Portuguese/English Speaker